UsmannK/binlog/_posts/2019-03-16-bsides-yayornay.md

 Success
 {% endhighlight %}

-The app opens up with some instructions ond how to use it an a button to get started.
+The app opens up with some instructions ond how to use it and a button to get started.

 {% figure [caption:"The app as it first opens."] %}
 ![YayOrNay MainActivity screenshot](/img/yayornay-main.png)